abhineet123/MTF/ROS/ReadMe.md

 `SharedImageWriter` subscribes to `/camera/image_raw/` for input images so a camera capture node also needs to be running that publishes to this topic.

+Also refer [this page](http://wiki.ros.org/ROS/Tutorials/BuildingPackages) for more details on building and running ROS packages.